Supply chain disruptions are widespread across international shipping.

 Lack of empty container equipment

-One the most pressing issues we’re facing in international supply chains is a major shortage of empty container equipment.
+One of the most pressing issues we’re facing in international supply chains is a major shortage of empty container equipment.

 There is currently a severe container imbalance in countries such as Australia where the demand for imports far outweighs the volume of exports.
 Subsequently, empty containers are not being repositioned to key markets.